lfit/itpol/trusted-team-communication.md

 The easiest is to just sign the tags -- which will help, however may not be sufficient depending on the nature of your project.
-More recent versions of git have introduced a way to sign each individual commit, which makes it significantly more difficult for an attacker to sneak in a malicious commit into someone's tree.
-However, without proper checking done by code maintainers, this will only make it tamper-evident, and not tamper-proof (in other words, someone may sneak in a malicious commit, and the most you'll be able to do is exonerate a trusted developer, but not prevent the compromise from happening).
+More recent versions of git have introduced a way to sign each individual commit, which makes it significantly more difficult for an attacker to sneak in malicious code into someone's tree.
+However, without proper checking done by project maintainers, this will only make it tamper-evident, and not tamper-proof (in other words, someone may sneak in a malicious commit, and the most you'll be able to do is exonerate a trusted developer, but not prevent the compromise from going out to your users).

 Signed commits also make merges and other branch operations more complicated, but not insurmountable.
 Please see the following in-depth document to learn